UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "returnee$"
   OR "asylum seek*" OR "people seeking asylum"
   OR "border regime"
-  OR "cultural integration" OR "multicultural" OR "acculturat*" OR "intercultural" )
+  OR "cultural integration" OR "multicultural*" OR "acculturat*" OR "intercultural" )
   AND
   ("development assistance" OR "development aid" OR "globalisation" OR "globalization"